caltechlibrary/newt/newtgenerator.1.md

 The Postgres SQL generator, "postgres", can generate three different SQL files, setup.sql, models.sql and models_test.sql.

-# MODELS and ACTION
+# ACTION

 The Mustache generator needs to know which model and for what CRUD-L operation you require a template generated.
 MODEL should match on of the model id values in the models property of the Newt YAML.
 The ACTION needs to be one of the following, "create", "read", "update", "delete", or "list".

+# MODEL

+This specifies the model that is the subject of the ACTION.
+The model is defined in the YAML and MODEL is referenced by the model's `.name`.

 # EXAMPLES

 In this example we use the models described below to generate the configuration file and SQL file need to bootstrap Postgres+PostgREST.
+Then we need to generate our templates for the "people" model.

 ~~~
 newtgenerator people.yaml postgres setup >setup.sql